morangi2/CastingAgencyApp/README.md

 ## Appreciation
 My hearfelt appreciation to:
 1. Udacity; for an amazing Web Developemnt Nanodegree program that gave me a platform to refresh my software engineering skills, and for providing the boiler-plate for this code-base.
-2. My friends q_ode and Mo; for the motivation to push through :)
+2. My friends Ade, Warugz, and Soni; for the motivation to push through :)